bdetwiler/draft-detecting-unwanted-location-trackers/draft-detecting-unwanted-location-trackers.md

 ### Persistence
-The pairing registry SHOULD be stored for a minimum of 25 days after an owner has unpaired an accessory.
+The owner registry SHOULD be stored for a minimum of 25 days after an owner has unassociated an accessory.
 After the elapsed period, the data SHOULD be deleted.

 ### Availability for law enforcement
-The pairing registry SHALL be made available to law enforcement upon a valid law enforcement request.
+The owner registry SHALL be made available to law enforcement upon a valid law enforcement request.

 # Accessory Category Value